 With that in mind, here's our list.

 While Netflix has lost a couple of major back-catalog titles to other platforms -- specifically TV series favorites The Office to Peacock and Friends to HBO Max -- the streamer still offers a wide variety of familiar network shows and more original series, films, documentaries and specials than any of its competitors.
-New shows and movies arrive each week, and 70 new original movies arrived on the Netflix platform in 2021 alone.
+New shows and movies arrive each week, with more than 80 original films having debuted in 2022 alone.
 And the company doesn't mind catering to different tastes with gaming options and categories for kids, anime and foreign language titles from all over the globe.

 Starting at $7 a month for a basic ad-supported account and $10 monthly for basic ad-free, its price is in the middle of the TV service pack.
 Its standard plan bumps that up to $15.50 per month, which includes HD and two simultaneous streams.
 The new ad-supported $7 subscription offers one stream for members who want to pay less.
 But for the variety you get, it's still a top pick.